 6) Middleham Castle

-The Middleham castle in England was built around the 11th century.
+The medieval Middleham castle in England was built around the 11th century.
 In 1258, Mary Fitz Ranulph who was the ‘Lady of Middleham’, inherited the castle.
-In 1260, she married Robert Neville, subsequently, the castle was inherited by the Neville family.
+In 1260, she married Robert Neville.
+Subsequently, the Neville family inherited it .
 The Neville family was a prominent English family and one of its most notable members was Richard, Earl of Warwick.
 He was a leading figure during the War of the Roses.
 Following the death of Richard Plantagenet, the care of his sons Richard and George fell upon Warwick.
 Both sons spent their childhood at the Middleham Castle.
 Richard ascended the throne as Richard III of England.

 7) Durham Castle